The meaning of the sleep phases

 -

-Sleep consists of several sleep cycles that vary throughout the night and are divided into five sleep stages
+Sleep consists of several sleep cycles that differ throughout the night and are divided into five sleep stages

 -

-The five sleep stages are: falling asleep phase, light sleep phase, deep sleep phase, REM sleep phase
+The five stages of sleep are: falling asleep phase, light sleep phase, deep sleep phase, REM sleep phase

 -